moth-quantum/quantum-audio/README.md

 - **Improvements:**

   - Improved organisation of code for Readability and Modularity
-  - Key Information of Original Audio is preserved at Decoding, making the Encoding and Decoding operations independent.
+  - Key Information of Original Audio is preserved at Encoding, making the Encoding and Decoding operations independent.

 - **Lisence Change:**